deuskane/asylum-utils-generators/README.md

 2. **Regtool Generator**: Generates hardware configuration and status registers (CSR) from HJSON specifications, producing RTL modules, header files, and documentation.

+3. **Component Generator**: Automates the creation of VHDL packages containing component declarations by scanning entity definitions in source files.

 This project integrates mature tools like SDCC (Small Device C Compiler) and custom utilities to provide a complete build flow from high-level specifications to synthesizable RTL.
+This includes support for various soft-core processors such as the Xilinx PicoBlaze-3 and the WardRV RISC-V processor.

 ---